 - Tell your provider if you have been drinking a lot of alcohol, more than one or two drinks a day.

-- If you smoke, try to stop.
+- If you smoke, you should stop.
 Ask your provider for help.
 Smoking can slow down wound and bone healing.
 It will significantly increase your complications after surgery.

 - Always let your provider know about any cold, flu, fever, herpes breakout, or other illness you may have before your surgery.